vaiosstyl/bibook/bibook/pairwise/semi.md

 ## Principle

-Here we cross breed the Needleman-Wunch and the Smith-Waterman algoritm, by initiating the dynamic programming matrix as for a local aligment, but using the same recursion as in the global alignment.
+Here we cross breed the Needleman-Wunch and the Smith-Waterman algorithm, by initiating the dynamic programming matrix as for a local aligment, but using the same recursion as in the global alignment.

 ## Implementation